HLammers/cybo-drummer/README.md

 Press the YES button to confirm the changes or the NO button to cancel renaming.<br clear="right"/>
 ## Example Presets
-Since Cybo-Drummer doesn’t make any sound on its own, but merely routes signals from one device to another, it isn’t possible to make meaningfull factory presets.
-The presets shared in the [example presets folder](example%20presets/) are based on my personal set-up, but can be usefull as examples.
+Since Cybo-Drummer doesn’t make any sound on its own, but merely routes signals from one device to another, it isn’t possible to make meaningful factory presets.
+The presets shared in the [example presets folder](example%20presets/) are based on my personal set-up, but can be useful as examples.
 Currently they reflect a baseline for equipment I own, but that will probably evolve over time.

 > [!TIP]
 > To upload the example presets to Cybo-Drummer, follow the same instructions as given for restoring a back-up when [uploading firmware](#uploading-firmware):